Real Estate Investment Trusts (REITs)

 Increased volatility in stock markets has led many investors to look for investment products that are more stable.
 Some non-traded REITs have claimed to offer stable returns in the volatile real estate market.
 As the Financial Industry Regulatory Authority (FINRA) and the Securities Exchange Commission (SEC) have recently noted, these products may not be as safe and stabile as advertised.
 As the SEC noted, a common sales tactic of broker-dealers that sell non-traded REITs is to claim they are able to eliminate volatility.
 However, the problem is that the REIT determines the value of its assets and therefore investors may simply not know about the volatility.

-The attorneys at Gana Weinstein LLP have extensive experience arbitrating REIT cases.
+The REIT attorneys at Gana Weinstein LLP have extensive experience arbitrating REIT cases.
 If you invested in a REIT and need an attorney to evaluate your investment and determine if it was appropriately recommended, contact us.